iTwin/itwinjs-core/docs/dev/MAKING_CHANGES.md

 ## Committing changes

-It's important to generate change files when committing changes - steps #4 - #7 do that.
+It's important to generate change files when committing changes - steps #2 - #5 do that.

-1. Make some changes that you want to commit.
+1. Commit some changes.

-2. `git add .`

-3. `rush change`

-    Asks several questions about the changes and creates change files.
+2. `rush change` asks several questions about the changes and creates change files.

-4. Review the change files created by Rush.
+3. Review the change files created by Rush.

-5. `git add .`
+4. `git add .` stages created change files for commit.

-6. `git commit`
+5. `git commit --amend --no-edit` amends the generated change files to the last commit.

 You can make multiple local commits before pushing the changes.

+### Why is that important?

+For several reasons:
+1. You don't need to increase the package version after each commit
+2. You don't need to remember what kind of changes (major, minor, patch) were made in all the commits since last publish when you're updating package versions before publishing.
+3. It creates a nice *CHANGELOG.md* file which can be used as a reference to see what changes were made in each package version.

 ## Pushing the changes

 Use [pull requests](./PULL_REQUESTS.md).

-Note: before pushing it's recommended to run the `pre-publish.bat` file - it runs the same commands as our CI job and helps to make sure you don't forget to build / lint / test / etc.
+Note: before pushing it's recommended to run the `scripts/pre-publish.bat` file - it runs the same commands as our CI job and helps to make sure you don't forget to build / lint / test / etc.